Trump's worst enemy as he kicks off his re-election bid may be himself

 The trick for the president is to convince anyone who agrees with Carey — but didn't cast a vote for Trump last time around — to back his bid to hold on to the job.

-— Maura Barrett reported from Boone, Iowa, and Cal Perry reported from Dayton, Ohio
+Maura Barrett contributed reporting from Boone, Iowa, and Cal Perry from Dayton, Ohio.